newrelic-experimental/newrelic-apollo-server-integration/README.md

 ![Screenshot 2022-09-26 at 12 36 14](https://user-images.githubusercontent.com/6328360/192266745-9c5f4b6c-c797-49d4-90a6-d071fdd9dd83.png)
 And all the spans, performance data and relationships between services etc.

+## Random GraphQL Query Executor

+This repo also contains a random GraphQL query executor that can be used to generate random queries against the Apollo Gateway GraphQL API.
+It is located in the root directory folder [periodic-ping.js](./periodic-ping.js).

+Once you start the server with:
+-  `npm run server`

+you can start the random query executor with:
+- `npm run ping`
+  - (you might have to install the `node-fetch` package first)

+It will start sending random queries to the Gateway between 5-30 seconds.
+You can change the interval in the [periodic-ping.js](./periodic-ping.js) file by adjusting the `minInterval` and `maxInterval` variables.

+The executor also causes an error  (by sending an malformed grapqhl query) with 10% probability.
+You can change the probability by adjusting the `errorProbability` variable.

 ## Usage

 This is a sample repo and is inteded to be used as an integration example.